If you're worried about someone who may be struggling, we've got some tips to help you reach out.

 Technology has made it much easier for us to keep in touch when we can’t talk face to face.
 There are loads of free and easy-to-use tools to help you reach out to someone and show them that you care.
 That virtual chat or cup of tea could make all the difference.

 - If you're speaking on the phone, use video if you can.
 It can make it easier to read people's body language and can help build trust.

 - Try and find somewhere quiet, free of background noise and distractions that might interrupt your conversation.

-- You can text, too.
+- You can text or leave a voice memo too.
 It's best to use whichever method of contact you usually speak to them on so they feel comfortable.